RenatoGeh/gospn/README.md

 ### Results

 In our [analysis'](https://github.com/RenatoGeh/gospn/blob/master/doc/analysis/analysis.pdf)
-experiments section we show some results from the three results enumerated above.
+experiments section we show some results from the three datasets enumerated above.
 We include some graphs and image completions here.
 More images completions can be found at [/results/olivetti_3bit/](https://github.com/RenatoGeh/gospn/tree/master/results/olivetti_3bit).
+We also ran experiments on a modified Caltech-101 dataset due to memory constraints.
+Read the analysis document (Experiments section) for more information.

 #### Image classifications